ansible-learnfest/ansible-learnfest-guide/content/30-use-pah/_index.md

     * Click **Save** and then hit **Sync**.
 This will sync all enabled and updated collections from Red Hat Automation Hub to your private automation hub.
 * After the sync process has finished, check the certified collections are visible on PAH.

+{{% notice note %}}
+If you attend an in person Ansible LearnFest and you do not have an RHN account with organization admin privileges, we will provide a sync URL and an token for you.
+{{% /notice %}}

 #### Sync selected community collections from Ansible Galaxy to PAH

 Galaxy is configured as the remote `community` out of the box.
 Follow the instructions to configure the synchronization.